rust-lang/flate2-rs/README.md

 ## Backends

-The default `miniz_oxide` backend has the advantage of being pure Rust, but it has relatively low performance.
-For higher performance, you can use zlib
+The default `miniz_oxide` backend has the advantage of being pure Rust, but if you're already using zlib with another C library, for example, you can use that for Rust code as well:
-instead:

 ```toml
 [dependencies]